Indiana University East Sculpture Garden

 IU East has nine sculpture pads that were added to outside areas during the campus construction and renovation of the quad area completed in August 2014.
 The renovation for the quad was designed to provide a more amiable space for campus gatherings and events.
 This improvements included additional landscaping with a rain garden, pergola, seating, planting new perimeter trees and replacement of some of the inner sidewalks.

-- Mary Ratcliff, Jacksonville, Florida, “Symbiosis,” located near the Whitewater Hall patio
+- Chad Periman, Port St. Lucie, Florida, "Three Sentinels," located near the Whitewater Hall patio.

 Ann B. Kim is a maker and a teacher.
 Born in NJ, she grew up in Seoul, Los Angeles, and Southern Illinois, before moving to Northern California to pursue her college education.
 She received her BA in Art History and BFA in Art Practice from UC Berkeley, and holds an MFA in Studio Art with concentrations in Painting and Drawing from Mills College.
 She is currently residing in Dayton, OH and is an Assistant Professor of Fine Arts at Indiana University East in Richmond, IN.
 She has exhibited nationally and has been represented by Micaela Gallery in San Francisco, CA and Muse Gallery in Columbus, OH.
 She is also a recipient of numerous awards and grants including the Murphy & Cadogan Fellowship from the San Francisco Arts Commission and the Sarah Lewis Foundation Painting Scholarship.